jerome-urbain/SotMUS25/01_setup.md

 ## <span style="color:darkblue">Docker Engine<span>
 ----------------

-You can also use a regular ```docker engine``` setup and combine it with ```docker compose``` installed as plugin:
+If your OS is linux, you can also use a regular ```docker engine``` setup and combine it with ```docker compose``` installed as plugin:
 - docker engine: https://docs.docker.com/engine/install/
 - docker compose plugin [deprecated but still working]: https://docs.docker.com/compose/install/linux/#install-using-the-repository

-As docker compose V1 stopped receiving updates from July ZO23, it is recommended to use docker compose V2 or higher.
+As docker compose V1 stopped receiving updates from July ZO23, it is recommended to use docker compose V2 or higher. (https://docs.docker.com/compose/)

-To check your installed _docker compose_ version, you can run the following command:
+To check your installed _docker compose_ version, you can run the following command in your terminal:
 ```bash
 docker compose version
 ```